nemostatus/nemostatus.github.io/_posts/2020-11-10-dev_log_week_2_codewars_frenzy.markdown

   })
 ```
 This returns ["Hello", "There", "Person"]
 Breaking it down x is each element in the original array.
-CharAt() is a method that returns a character from a specified index(in this case 0 is the first letter of each word.
+CharAt() is a method that returns a character from a specified index(in this case 0 is the first letter of each word).
 The toUpperCase() method capitalizes this letter.
 This alone doesn't work  because if it ended there it would just return

 ```
 ["H","T","P"]